smartuni/RIOTNerf/README.md

 - Wiring
 - Screws

-Assemble two samr21-xpro boards for the two laser guns and the targets as follows
+Assemble the samr21-xpro boards for each gun and each target as follows
 ![SchematicRIOTNerf](https://github.com/smartuni/RIOTNerf/blob/master/DOC/ScematicRIOTNerf.png)

 Put these wires here and put those over there, ...